google-deepmind/annealed_flow_transport/README.md

+# Continual Repeated Annealed Flow Transport Monte Carlo (CRAFT)
-# Annealed Flow Transport Monte Carlo
+# and Annealed Flow Transport Monte Carlo (AFT)

-Open source implementation accompanying ICML 2021 paper

-by Michael Arbel*, Alexander G. D. G. Matthews* and Arnaud Doucet.

 The release contains implementations of

+* Continual Repeated Annealed Flow Transport Monte Carlo (CRAFT), (this paper).
-* Annealed Flow Transport Monte Carlo (AFT), this paper.
+* Annealed Flow Transport Monte Carlo (AFT), Arbel et al (2021).
+* Stochastic Normalizing Flows (SNF), Wu et al (2020).
 * Sequential Monte Carlo samplers (SMC), Del Moral et al (2006).
 * Variational inference with Normalizing Flows (VI), Rezende and Mohamed (2015).
+* Particle Markov Chain Monte Carlo (PIMH), Andrieu et al (2010).

-This implementation of AFT is based on Algorithm 2 in the paper.
+The implementation of AFT is based on Algorithm 2 of that paper.
 See https://arxiv.org/abs/2102.07501 for more details.

+The implementation of SNFs differs from the original one in that it exploits the connection with Annealed Importance Sampling with added normalizing flows.
+The training dynamics are still the same.

+The implementation of Particle Markov Chain Monte Carlo is specialized to the case of a final target of interest rather than a time series and assumes an independent proposal, which can be based on SMC, VI or CRAFT.

 ## Installation